Paint Colour Matching On Walls For Touch Ups

 - Using a box cutter, x-acto painter knife or sharp putty knife and cut into the wall and make a square (about 2”x2” inches minimum – the bigger the sample the better)

 - Cut deeply enough that the square won’t break when you are peeling it off the wall.

 - Peel from the top right corner to the bottom left corner.
 Do this carefully, as you don’t want to break the sample.

-STEP 4: Deliver Sample Paint Color to a Professional
+STEP 4: Deliver Sample Paint Colour to a Professional

-After you have acquired your sample, take it to your local hardware (Home Depot , … ) or any other paint store in Toronto and deliver it to the paint specialist there.
+After you have acquired your sample, take it to your local hardware or any other paint store in Toronto and give it to the paint colour specialist there.

-- Most paint experts will be able to tell them the luster of the paint, and they should be able to match the paint color.
+- Most paint experts will be able to tell the luster of the paint, and they should be able to paint colour match for you too

 - Make sure you bring the sample of wall paint in a plastic bag or envelope to avoid it being lost or damaged